OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 ## As a translator

+To help with translations, localization, and proofreading please use our translation management platform: [https://crowdin.com/project/cboard](https://crowdin.com/project/ottaa-project).

 We currently support Spanish, English, Portuguese and French, but we are open to adding new languages as users' needs arise.
-Everyone is welcome to contribute with suggestions, changes or error corrections via email at **support@ottaaproject.com**, use the subject "Contribution".

-Our focus right now is growing in Latin America, with this in mind we would love some help with **pictogram localization**, that is to say, to have pictograms translated **based on each country/region-specific culture and Spanish variety**.
+Our focus right now is growing in Latin America, specifically Argentina, Chile, Colombia, and the Caribbean.
+With this in mind we would love some help with **pictogram localization**, that is to say, to have pictograms translated **based on each country/region-specific culture and Spanish variety**.
 For example, we know that a car 🚗 is commonly *carro* in México but *auto* or *coche* in Argentina.

-Chile, Argentina, Colombia, and the Caribbean are our current priorities, but of course we welcome help with any of our supported languages and regions.

 ## As a manual tester